Hirlam/Trac2Markdown.jl/docs/src/UpdateNamelists.md

 Create updated empty namelist hash empty_4dvar.pm for 4dvar
 ```

 We have now created a perl module for the new namelists.
-One with empty namelist entries, 4dvar_empty.pm, and one with all namelists in the right format, 4dvar.pm.
+One with empty namelist entries, `4dvar_empty.pm`, and one with all namelists in the right format, 4dvar.pm.
 To get one of your namelists back ( sorted ) you can write:
 ```bash
 ./gen_namlist.pl -n 4dvar_empty.pm -n 4dvar.pm namscreen_dat_4d
 ```

-To get the module integrated in the system the module has to be merged with the conventions in harmonie_namelists.pm, but as a start the full namelists can be used.
+To get the module integrated in the system the module has to be merged with the conventions in `harmonie_namelists.pm`, but as a start the full namelists can be used.
 Copy the new empty*.pm to empty.pm to get the updated list of empty namelists.

 ## Create the new namelist

-Add the new namelists to the script [Get_namelist](Harmonie/scr/Get_namelist?rev=release-43h2.beta.3).
+Add the new namelists to the script [`Get_namelist`](Harmonie/scr/Get_namelist?rev=release-43h2.beta.3).
 In this case we would add a new case for 4dvar

 ```bash
 4dvartraj)